A Response to Ben Carson's Creation vs. Evolution Video

 The other way DNA differs from a well executed computer program is just how much of it doesn't do anything, what's come to be called junk DNA.
 Here's a good article discussing this, Is Most of Our DNA Garbage?.
 It presents views from junk DNA proponents and critics, but I think the evidence presented makes it pretty clear that much of our DNA actually is junk.
 Only around 1.2% of the genome actually codes for proteins.
 And while some of the non-coding portions perform useful functions, like regulation or coding for RNA, there are plenty of indications that much of it isn't important, such as the amount of mutations those sections can tolerate, pseudogenes, transposable elements, and the variability they exhibit between species (why would an onion require 12 times more functional genetic material than a person, and how could a pufferfish get by with a genome 1/7th the size of a human's).

 It's also interesting to see someone try to use genetics to try to argue against evolution and common descent, when genetics provides some of the most striking evidence in support of common descent.
 Here's an article from last year, This Picture Has Creationists Terrified, that despite it's click-baity title is actually very interesting.
 It shows the remarkable similarity between the chromosomes of humans and other apes, including a photo of all the chromosomes from each species lined up next to each other.
 One of the interesting quirks of our evolutionary history is that all the other apes have 24 chromosome pairs, while humans have only 23.
 For common descent to be true, that predicts that there must have been some type of fusion event in the human lineage since our split with the chimps and bonobos.
 And there's evidence for this fusion right there in our chromosome 2.
-There are remnants of non-functional telomeres in the center of the chromosome right where you'd expect them, and the non-functional remnant of one of the centromeres (telomeres are regions "of repetitive nucleotide sequences at each end of a chromatid, which protects the end of the chromosome from deterioration or from fusion with neighboring chromosomes," while centromeres are "the part of a chromosome that links sister chromatids").
+There are remnants of non-functional telomeres in the center of the chromosome right where you'd expect them, and the non-functional remnant of one of the centromeres (telomeres are the ends of chromosomes - regions "of repetitive nucleotide sequences at each end of a chromatid, which protects the end of the chromosome from deterioration or from fusion with neighboring chromosomes," while centromeres are in the middle of chromosomes - "the part of a chromosome that links sister chromatids").
 If humans were the result of special creation, why would we have the non-functional remnants of chromosomes that look for all the world to show our common ancestry with other apes?

 Rather than go on and on with examples of genetic evidence for evolution, I'll just provide a link to another page on this site, Ein Sophistry's Genetic Evidence of Evolution.